 Funded by UK Research and Innovation, computer scientists at three UK universities are researching the scope for this kind of ‘free trade’ between micro-generators.
 They would no longer have to sell excess energy back to the national grid, or store it.
 In this ‘democratized’ market, householders could even donate it free of charge to a local charity, or choose whose energy to buy and at what price.
 Their trading platform would use blockchain-based distributed ledger technology.
 Industrial partner EDF Energy is testing the P2P trading concept in a London apartment block.

-For more trends in food and beverage, download your copy of “Reduce, Reuse, Store, and Recycle” here:
+For more trends in energy, download your copy of “Reduce, Reuse, Store, and Recycle” here: